md-redwan-hossain/cydm/README.md

 <br>

-**Use the following command to run CYDL in your linux terminal:**
+**Use the following command to run CYDM in your linux terminal:**

 `chmod 764 cydl-linux && ./cydl-linux`
 <br><br>

-## Steps to run CYDL from source code:
+## Steps to run CYDM from source code:

 <br>